 But, I hate car shopping.

-So, I asked my fellow bloggers and car junkies at Jalopnik, “What Car Should I Buy?”
+So, I asked my fellow bloggers and auto junkies at Jalopnik, “What Car Should I Buy?”

-It’s a weekly segment they do: these dudes (NOT SALESMEN) help REAL people find ACTUAL cars for sale.
+It’s a weekly segment they do: these dudes (NOT SALESMEN) help REAL people find ACTUAL vehicles for sale.

 And then they hilariously write about it.

 “Adam is a private investigator who spends hours behind the wheel getting the scoop and tracking bad guys.
 He needs a ride that is good for work and family, something that can blend in but still looks professional.
 What car should he buy?

 Unlike Magnum P.I., Adam doesn’t work in Hawaii, and for him to nab the bad guys, stealth, patience, and diligence are key.
 Therefore, he needs one that he can spend a lot of time in, but won’t be noticed easily.

 Here is the scenario: